 About me

-I am an Assistant Professor in the Department of Human Development and Family Science at Virginia Polytechnic Institute and State University (Virginia Tech).
+I am an Associate Professor in the Department of Human Development and Family Science at Virginia Polytechnic Institute and State University (Virginia Tech).
 My research group (CoDeS Lab) conducts research to understand how children learn in a complex and dynamic digital media environment.